wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

+= 1.0.7 =
+* added bulk optimize to Tools menu and re-optimize for individual images with NextGEN
+* fixed bulk optimizer to skip images where the utilities are missing
+* added check to ensure user doesn't pass arguments in utility paths
+* added check to prevent utilities from being located in web root
+* changed optipng level setting from text entry to drop-down to prevent arbitrary script execution
+* more code cleanup

 = 1.0.6 =
 * ported basic NextGEN integration from WP Smush.it (no bulk or re-optimize... yet)
 * added extra output for bulk operations